 Getting Replacement Foam

 Now its time to get the new seat cushion foam.
 Hopefully, you live in an area with an upholstery shop.
 They can give you advice on what type of foam might be best to use, as well as have all or most of the materials and tools that you require.
 They will even be able to cut the foam padding according the measurements you have taken.
-It will be helpful to take a cushion with you when you order your cushions.
+It will be helpful to take a cushion with you when you order your new cushions.

-- This may be a store that you have never seen before or even knew existed.
+This may be a store that you have never seen before or even knew existed.
 It is fascinating to see what they have available.
 Here is a list of the things you will absolutely need:

 - Foam padding (the core of your new cushion)- This is where those measurements come into play.